NVIDIA/NeMo/examples/llm/auto_configurator/README.md

 Base Configuration Generation
 -----------------------------

 When you provide the model size, or Auto Configurator has suggested one, it generates a base configuration for the target model.
 The base configuration is a valid configuration in NeMo 2.0 format.
-The optimization of throughput, however, is conducted in the next step, :ref:`Training Auto Configurator HP Search <TrainingWithPredefinedConfigurations_TrainingAutoconfiguratorHpSearch>`.
+The optimization of throughput, however, is conducted in the next step.

-.. _TrainingWithPredefinedConfigurations_TrainingAutoconfiguratorHpSearch:

 Hyperparameters Recommendation
 ------------------------------